-Irish music legend Christy Moore turns 76 today.
-To celebrate, we looked back on when he opened up about everything from his sobriety, to hate mail, to environmental action in an episode of the Love and Courage Podcast.
+A look back on Irish music legend, Christy Moore's, most revealing interview.
+He opened up about everything from his sobriety, to hate mail, to environmental action in an episode of the Love and Courage Podcast.

 Irish folk singer and musician Christy Moore has been entertaining and inspiring people all over the world for five decades, releasing 30 solo albums, as well as being a founding member of legendary acts Planxty and Moving Hearts.

 The music star continues to use his voice to speak on social issues yet the Kildare man, once named “Ireland’s greatest living musician” by RTÉ’s People of the Year Awards, is famously private when it comes to his personal life.

 “I was driving down the road one day and my eleven-year-old son was in the back seat of the car and I looked in the mirror and I saw him and suddenly it dawned on me the effect it would have on him now at this moment if he was told what I was told when I was eleven,” Moore said recently to Ruairí McKiernan’s Love and Courage podcast of how the death of his father had a profound impact on him.

 “And it really hit home.
 That thing hit home to me that day, even though it was many, many years on.

 “It was a shocking experience and it affected us all in different ways and I believe all six of us are still affected by it, you know, by the impact that had on our lives.”

 He added that the awareness of his mother’s struggle as a lone parent with six children helped him realize the need for greater understanding and support for people in need.